siyath123/gutenberg/docs/contributors/code/react-native/getting-started-react-native.md

 ## Prerequisites

-For a developer experience closer to the one the project maintainers current have, make sure you have the following tools installed:
+For a developer experience closer to the one the project maintainers currently have, make sure you have the following tools installed:

 -   git
 -   [nvm](https://github.com/nvm-sh/nvm)